dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I have started putting in my own input images and changing the mask to work with the new images.
-I am finding the project pretty easy to understand at this point and am excited to get more into changing the code and seeing how that changes the render.
-I made my own thumbnail and preview that are the correct size to use for now.
+I am working my way through the class tutorials and have started with adding a cross-hatching effect to the areas in the mask that are black.
+To make this effect stand out more, I went back and edited the mask to have more contrast and make more details stand out.

 The images above are photos from around my farm and the area I live in algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
-In this image, I have used the mask to highlight the bushes and background of the image which set aside the mountain in the background